Yobuligo/collections.typescript/README.md

 ## Basic functions

-Basic functions are those functions, which are provided by each list.
+Basic functions are those functions, which are provided by every list.
 **Available for: All list types**

 ### contains